Snooza dog beds

 Before making a purchase, take the time to compare prices online and in-store to ensure you’re getting the best deal.
 On a small scale, you could save $20 per week on your groceries… but if you’re buying a large household item like furniture or appliances, you could save hundreds.

 We’ll admit, we’re not on this bandwagon yet but these apps have been popular in America for years and are now making their way to Australia.
-Apps like Shopback and Cash Rewards, let you shop at your favourite participating retailers while getting cash back on purchases.
+Sites like Shopback and Cash Rewards, let you shop at your favourite participating retailers while getting cash back on purchases.
+Kickback is the latest addition to the bunch, and I quite like it because of the shopping comparison.

 While we’re not encouraging you to go shopping only to save money (our favourite kind of Girl Math), this is an idea to keep up your sleeve when buying birthday or Christmas gifts for others.